Abhishek-paka/JDBC-Advance/README.md

 The project depends on the following:

-- Java Development Kit (JDK) version 1.1 or later but was excuted in version 17.0.2
+- Java Development Kit (JDK) version 1.1 or later but developed on version 17.0.2
 - JDBC driver for your specific database (included in the `lib/` directory).

 ## Contact